A questionnaire printed on paper is called a paper survey. Paper questionnaires might seem outdated, but many market researchers still use them.

 Analyze responses, generate reports and export them as .pdf, .xls or .doc.
 You can also share the reports with your team or on social media platforms.

-- Limited internet connectivity: Respondents who do have access to the internet can answer paper surveys.
+Limited internet connectivity: Respondents who do not have access to the internet can answer paper surveys.
 Thus, they try to reach the maximum number of people from the sample audience.

 Learn how to set up and use this feature with our help file on print survey.